miguelrizzog96/Queue_Simulation_Python/README.md

 ## Data Visualization

-Here are the distributions of the data and the value counts for other variables like occupation and number of customers in the system.
-Below are a few key points of the model.
+Here are the distributions of the data and the value counts for other variables like occupation and number of customers in an example model.
+Below are a few key points of the corresponding system.

 ![Figure 2020-09-17 074636 (1)](https://user-images.githubusercontent.com/69512046/93467728-0cc50500-f8bc-11ea-80b3-01247d448276.png)